walles/riff/README.md

 * Do "git show -b 77c8f77" and think about what rule we should use to highlight the leading spaces of the "+  refined" and "+  page" lines at the end of the file.
+* Don't use --dirty for the gemspec version